TheOdinProject/curriculum/dev_roadmap.md

 **v0.1.1:  Home Page Redesign 3.0**

-* Clean up old homepage so it's out of the way and not a redirect to homepage2 or whatever
 * space out buttons a bit better on main topbox
 * Fix basic specs to run (need to create courses/sections etc or remove welcome email somehow from them)
 * Add some real specs for basic display stuff